CoinCulture/evm-tools/analysis/ethersignal/ethersignal.md

 The loop is expected to run 4096 (0x1000) times, so we push that to the stack, and duplicate the second item on the stack (the counter), so we can check if it is less than 0x1000.
-If not, the result of LT will be 0x0, so ISZERO will push 0x01, and we will jump to pc 0x46 (70), thus exiting the loop.
-Otherwise, we add 0x01 to the counter on the stack and jump to pc 0x2e (46), ie. back to the top of the loop.
+If not, the result of LT will be 0x0, so ISZERO will push 0x01, and we will jump to PC 0x46 (70), thus exiting the loop.
+Otherwise, we add 0x01 to the counter on the stack and jump to PC 0x2e (46), ie. back to the top of the loop.

 Note that every time through, when we are at the JUMPDEST at the top of the loop,